I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 Okay.

-Bunch of bunch of wild stuff.
+Bunch of wild stuff.

-Remember the famous video that CNN showed where he was in a hotel chasing her down with the white towel.
+And then also, the prosecution talked about, you guys remember the famous video that CNN showed where he was in a hotel chasing her down with the white towel.

 He would keep Cassie away in multiple houses whenever she got beaten for multiple days.

-People would have to watch over her, and then they go into the charges.
+People would have to watch over her.

 That's how they were able to take it over the state, right?

-Uh other employees that bought drugs for him, male escorts.
+Other employees that bought drugs for him, male escorts.

-They got they got some of the videos.
+Yeah, they got some of the videos.

-And the other thing, too, I will say just the testimony today was very graphic.
+And the other thing, too, I will say, just the testimony today was very graphic.

-One of the witnesses that came was so two witnesses testified today, chat.
+One of the witnesses that came was, so two witnesses testified today, chat.

 Super graphic.